ChristophRettinger/MA01.OrchestraUserscript/README.md

 ## Helper Panel

 The buttons are grouped inside a collapsible panel pinned to the top right of the header.
 The panel now starts collapsed so the "Orchestra Tools" controls stay out of the way by default.
 When collapsed the toggle button shows a circular icon with a white background and black border to keep it visible against the page chrome.
 Expanding the panel restores the full header with button list.
 Each helper now shows a leading icon so actions are easier to spot at a glance.

+## Development Notes

+The script is structured around a central `CONFIG` object that keeps selectors, colours, and labels together so they can be updated in a single place.
+UI elements such as the helper panel and toast notifications are encapsulated in dedicated helpers, keeping the business logic for BuKey collection and MSGID copying focused and easy to follow.
+When adding new helpers, create a button definition via `addButton` and hook it into the shared state update so it inherits the automatic enable/disable behaviour.